edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-2/index.md

 2. **Signals for state management**:

-   - `linkedSignal` replace imperative constructs like `ngOnInit` and `subscribe`, making the logic declarative.
+   - `linkedSignal` accumulates new posts made from the HTTP request with previous posts.
-   - `index` controls pagination reactively, triggering new fetches when updated.
+   - `postsResource.reload()` triggers fetching new posts.

 3. **Eliminating lifecycle hooks**:
    - The setup relies purely on reactive constructs, removing the need for lifecycle hooks like `ngOnInit`, making the component more concise and functional.